AuntQiao/cse135-2025-ss2-HW1/README.md

 The server’s post-receive hook automatically checks out the latest code "into /var/www/cse135.online/" so the site updates instantly.

+## Username/password info for logging into the site
 ## Step 4: Employ password protection

 https://cse135.online/members/